desandro/3dtransforms/rectangular-prism.md

 ---

-title: Rectangular prism
+title: Box
 layout: doc
-category: docs
 redirect_from:
+  - "/docs/rectangular-prism.html"
   - "/examples/box-01-steps.html"
   - "/examples/box-02-show-sides.html"

 ---

 Cube objects are easy enough to generate as we only have to worry about one measurement.
 But how would we handle a non-regular rectangular prism?
+Or, as the kids say, a box.
 Let's try to make one 300px wide, 200px high, and 100px deep.

 The markup remains the same.